meflynn/troopdata/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# `troopdata`: A package for analyzing cross-national military deployment and basing data
+# `troopdata`: Tools for Analyzing Cross-National Military Deployment and Basing Data

 <!-- badges: start -->
 <!-- badges: end -->